• Skip to main content

 8. Reset SMC & NVRAM

-MacBook’s SMC can sometimes become confused or corrupted, leading to various problems, including the problem of External Hard Drive not showing up on Finder.
+MacBook’s SMC can sometimes become confused or corrupted, leading to various problems, including the problem of External Hard Drive not showing up in the Finder.

-The steps to Reset SMC & NVRAM vary, depending the model of your MacBook.
-Hence, it is recommended that you refer to these guides:
+The steps to Reset SMC & Reset NVRAM vary, depending the model of your MacBook.
+Hence, it is recommended that you refer to detailed instructions provided in the links.

 Related